 You must book your campsite, limited spots available.

-Lake Paluma is nestled among world heritage-listed wet tropics rainforest.
-Access to the lake is via a 12 kilometre gravel road from the township of Paluma.
+Lake Paluma is nestled among our world heritage-listed wet tropics rainforest.
+Access to Lake Paluma is approximately 12 kilometre north of the township of Paluma.

-The Lake is a drinking water storage and offers unique opportunities for day visitors and campers to spend time in a biologically diverse rainforest environment.
+The offers unique opportunities for day visitors and campers to spend time in a biologically diverse rainforest environment.

 Camping at Lake Paluma

 Lake Paluma is a popular camping destination.
-There are a limited number of camp sites available and you must have a permit.
-Without a permit you are not guaranteed a camp site.
+There are a limited number of camp sites available and you must have a booking.
+Without a booking you are not guaranteed a camp site.